sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 59. ### What are dynamic components?
-    Dynamic components are the components in which components location in the application is not defined at build time.i.e, They are not used in any angular template.
-But the component is instantiated and placed in the application at runtime.
+    Dynamic components are the components in which the component's location in the application is not defined at build time i.e. they are not used in any angular template.
+Instead, the component is instantiated and placed in the application at runtime.

   **[⬆ Back to Top](#table-of-contents)**

 60. ### What are the various kinds of directives?
-    There are mainly three kinds of directives,
+    There are mainly three kinds of directives:
     1. **Components** — These are directives with a template.
     2. **Structural directives** — These directives change the DOM layout by adding and removing DOM elements.
     3. **Attribute directives** — These directives change the appearance or behavior of an element, component, or another directive.